Updated April 2026

 Pay Annually

-Monthly payments typically include fees and interest that add 5 - 10% to the annual cost.
-Paying upfront saves money.
+Monthly instalments typically include fees and interest that add 5 to 10 percent to the total annual cost.
+Paying upfront avoids these charges.

 Switching & Renewal

-What to check at renewal time for classic car insurance.
+What to check at renewal time for classic car insurance in Australia.

 Review Agreed Value

-Classic car values can change significantly year to year.
-Ensure your agreed value is still accurate.
-Get an updated valuation if the market has moved.
+Classic car values can move considerably from one year to the next.
+Confirm your agreed value still reflects the vehicle's current worth and arrange an updated valuation if the market has changed.

 Compare Providers

-Get quotes from specialist and mainstream providers.
-A specialist may offer better features even if premiums are slightly higher.
+Obtain estimates from both specialist and mainstream providers.
+A specialist may offer better features and claims support even if the headline premium is slightly higher.

 Check New Policy Details

-Ensure all modifications are declared, storage requirements are met, and mileage limits match your usage on the new policy.
+Ensure all modifications are declared, storage requirements are met and mileage limits match your expected usage on the new policy.

 Ensure No Gap in Cover